What Is Povidone Iodine and How Is It Different From Nascent Iodine?Reading Time: 5 minutes

 How is Povidone Iodine Different From Nascent Iodine?

 While povidone iodine is used externally only, nascent iodine can be used both externally and internally.
 It is sometimes called monatomic, atomic iodine, or just simply “atomidine.”
-And according to many experts, it is also the best form of iodine supplement out there today.
+According to many experts, it is also the best form of iodine supplement out there today.

 You may have heard of potassium iodide or iodine obtained from kelp or from other sources.
 Unlike these products, nascent iodine does not need a carrier mineral.
 Thus it does not require extra energy from the body to be “converted” into a useable substance.